 Not only has it become better connected to markets in the Durango / Torreon / Saltillo / Monterey / Reynosa - Brownsville corridor but -- because 40D intersects with other Federal highways at Durango -- it is now linked to the Durango / Zacatecas / San Luis Potosi / Tampico corridor, and the Port of Tampico on the Gulf Coast.

 Facts and figures about Mazatlán, Sinaloa, Mexico

-Mazatlan is the capitol of the municipality (municipio) of Mazatlan.
+Mazatlan is the capital of the municipality (municipio) of Mazatlan.

 The Municipality of Mazatlan has an area of just under 1,185 square miles.